Kariton/graftorio2/README.md

 ## What is this?

 [Grafana](https://grafana.com/) is an open-source project for rendering time-series metrics.
-by using [graftorio2](https://mods.factorio.com/mod/graftorio2), you can create a dashboard with various charts monitoring aspects of your Factorio factory.
+by using [graftorio-ng](https://mods.factorio.com/mod/graftorio-ng), you can create a dashboard with various charts monitoring aspects of your Factorio factory.
 this dashboard is viewed using a web browser outside of the game client. (works great in a 2nd monitor!)

-in order to use graftorio2, you need to run the Grafana software and a database called [Prometheus](https://prometheus.io/) locally.
+in order to use graftorio-ng, you need to run the Grafana software and a database called [Prometheus](https://prometheus.io/) locally.
-graftorio2 automates this process using docker, or you can set these up by hand.
+graftorio-ng automates this process using docker, or you can set these up by hand.

 ## Installation

-1. download the latest [release](https://github.com/remijouannet/graftorio2/releases), and extract it into the location you want to host the local database
+1. download the repository, and extract it into the location you want to host the local database
 2. [install docker](https://docs.docker.com/install/)
    - if using windows, you will need to be running Windows 10 Pro
 3. if using macOS or Linux, open the extracted `docker-compose.yml` in a text editor and uncomment the correct path to your Factorio install